-Alcohol may be possessed and consumed by adults who reside in the housing located off the main campus which serves graduate and professional students.
-The residence halls where adults may possess and/or consume alcohol are University Inn, Lee Hall, and Mars Hall.
+Alcohol may be possessed and consumed by graduate students who reside in graduate housing.
+The residence halls where adults may possess and/or consume alcohol are University Inn, Lee, Mars, Shelton and Langley Halls.
 Public intoxication on these properties will not be tolerated.